jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	(lukeghg) python3 -m pip install --upgrade pip (lukeghg) python3 -m pip install --upgrade setuptools wheel build

 You can now install *lukeghg* Python package.
-You can quit the virtual environment with `deactivate`.
+You can quit the virtual environment with the `deactivate` command.

 > [!NOTE]
 > If you have any problems creating the virtual environment check your `.bashrc` file.
 For example